-Cryoablation is an innovative prostate cancer treatment in which tumors are destroyed through exposure to extreme cold.
-Also known as cryosurgery, it can sometimes be used in place of more invasive procedures, such as a radical prostatectomy.
+Cryoablation or cryotherapy is an innovative prostate cancer treatment in which tumors are destroyed through exposure to extreme cold.
+Also known as cryosurgery, it can sometimes be used in place of more invasive procedures, such as a radical prostatectomy or radiation therapy.

-To perform cryoablation on a prostate tumor, a surgeon will fill a small probe with freezing gas, such as liquid nitrogen or argon.
-A ball of ice crystals will form around the tip of the probe.
-Then, using an ultrasound to guide the placement, the surgeon will bring the probe into contact with the prostate tumor to destroy the cells.
-The frozen tissues will eventually thaw, at which point they will be absorbed by the body.
+To perform cryoablation on a prostate tumor, a surgeon will use transrectal ultrasound guidance to insert a small probe into the prostate tumor through the perineum (skin behind the scrotum).
+Freezing gas, such as liquid nitrogen or argon will pass through the probe, come into contact with the prostate tumor and destroy the cells.
+The frozen tissues will eventually thaw, and the tissue will turn into a scar.

-Cryoablation is most commonly recommended for prostate cancer patients who have:
+Cryoablation or cryotherapy is most commonly recommended for prostate cancer patients who have:

 - A low prostate specific antigen (PSA) level

 - A Gleason score of 7

 - A less advanced clinical stage of cancer

 - Undergone previous radiation therapy